-The final step in development, prior to implementation, is the adoption of the updated PPI by the Board.
-The PPI Committee approved the PPI on February 1, 2018.
-The Flood Control District Advisory Committee recommends approval of the PPI and Resolution.
-The District requests approval of the 1st Annual Update of the PPI from the Board.
+The final step in development, prior to implementation, is the adoption of the updated PPI by the Board of Directors.
+The PPI Committee approved the 2019 PPI Document on December 18, 2018.
+The District requests a recommendation of approval of the 2019 PPI Document and Resolution from the FCDAC to further support approval by the Board.

-2018 Program for Public Information
+2019 Program for Public Information